Note: This guide has been tested with firmware version pos3.08.12.00. Be aware that different firmware revisions may have different functionality.

 Step 4: Complete the upgrade

 Put all the files along with the extracted SIP image files in the TFTP server root directory the one you defined on the TFTP server options and restart the device.
-The device will be assigned an IP/Gateway/DNS from the DHCP server as well as the TFTP server from which to load the SIP image and configuration files from.
+The device will be assigned an IP Address from the DHCP server and will be told to search for booting files and media from the IP Address specificed in the option 66 section.

 For details on how to build the configuration file of the CISCO 7940G phone please have a look at this FAQ.